Untreated Sewage A Problem, But Hauz Khas & Neela Hauz Being Cleaned

 Plantation will be carried out by next monsoon.
 While debris dumped by the PWD around the lake during the flyover construction has been removed, a lot of it that subsequently was dumped into the main water body is still to be cleaned out.

 “The revival plans released by DDA show a much smaller area of the lake compared to what it was before the flyover project began.
-Our concern is not the peripheral work that DDA will get done on plantation etc. We only want that the water body is preserved properly, and for that untreated sewage must be stopped from entering it and secondly, the area of water should be increased,” said Nitya Jacob, a resi
+Our concern is not the peripheral work that DDA will get done on plantation etc. We only want that the water body is preserved properly, and for that untreated sewage must be stopped from entering it and secondly, the area of water should be increased,” said Nitya Jacob, a resident of Vasant Kunj.

 According to Delhi Jal Board officials, they will be trapping untreated sewage from the Kishangarh area in Mehrauli and diverting it to Vasant Kunj STP.
 Some institutions, located near the lake, have been discharging their waste into it directly and they have been asked to take corrective measures.